 On the other hand, there is an increasing tendency to regard crying as a beneficial expression of feelings that has therapeutic value.
 Many therapists encourage children to cry, especially in situations involving loss.
 Therapists assume that crying is an important and necessary part of the grieving and recovery process.
 John Bowlby, the father of attachment theory, pointed out that failure to accept a child's painful emotions can have negative consequences.
 He claimed that children should be allowed to express their grief openly by crying during situations of separation or loss.
 He also felt that children should be allowed to express anger at their parents.
 The result of all this contradictory advice is that parents often wonder what to do when children cry or rage.
 Should they comfort, ignore, distract, punish, "give in" or listen empathically?

-In my four books: The Aware Baby, Helping Young Children Flourish, Tears and Tantrums, and Raising Drug-Free Kids, I propose a stress-release theory of crying, and I recommend an accepting and nurturing attitude towards all crying in children from birth on (assuming all immediate needs have been met).
+In my books, I propose a stress-release theory of crying, and I recommend an accepting and nurturing attitude towards all crying in children from birth on (assuming all immediate needs have been met).
 Evidence from several different sources indicates that crying is an important and beneficial physiological process that helps people of all ages cope with stress.